openmrs/openmrs-module-allergyapi/README.md

 ## Download

-To install the Allergy API module into your system, visit [the module download page](https://modules.openmrs.org/#/show/153/webservices-rest) (The Allergy API has been moved into the core platform).
+To install the Allergy API module into your system, visit [the module download page](https://addons.openmrs.org/show/org.openmrs.module.allergies-api) (The Allergy API is deprecated).

 Refer to [this](https://wiki.openmrs.org/display/docs/Step+by+Step+Installation+for+Developers) for more help.